How to sell a house in Scotland

 Before you can market your home, you’ll need to get a Home Report.
-Some parts of the Home Report are conducted by a surveyor and your agent will help to arrange this.
+Some parts of the Home Report are conducted by a surveyor and your solicitor estate agent will help to arrange this.

 If a buyer wishes to purchase your property, they will either submit an offer or a formal note of interest.
-If they submit an offer, you can choose to accept it or negotiate on the price – your agent will negotiate the selling price and other matters, such as the date of entry, on your behalf.
+These will be made to your solicitor.
+If they submit an offer, you can choose to accept it or negotiate on the price – your solicitor estate agent will negotiate the selling price and other matters, such as the date of entry, on your behalf.

 If a note of interest is submitted, this is the buyer declaring formal interest in a property and that they would like an opportunity to make an offer on it before it sells.
 If one or more notes of interest have been made on the property, a closing date may be set, which means all offers should be submitted by that date.

 However, there is no legal requirement to set a closing date.
-Your solicitor will be able to offer you further advice in this regard.
+Your solicitor will be able to offer you further advice in this.

 Once you have accepted an offer, your solicitor will work on the legal aspects of the sale.
 Once the missives are concluded (a binding contract between buyer and seller), neither can withdraw from the sale without penalties.